etsenake/sidekiq-web-workers/README.md

 `Sidekiq::WebWorkers.config_root = <folder you want>`

+## Caveats
+Because the parameters are entered through the web ui every param is a String, account for this in your code accordingly.
+If using the param to query activerecord conversion from string is not necessary as active record does that for you.
+Complex data structures like hashes and `perform` methods with named parameters are not supported.
+Note that named parameters are not supported by sidekiq itself.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.